top of page

 Description of homework activities: There will be times they need to sew at home.

-Example Projects: bookmark, headband/scrunches, pillowcase, hot pads, holiday themed sewing.
+Example Projects: bookmark, headband/scrunches, pillowcase, hot pads, holiday-themed sewing.
+The level we achieve is based from each class's participation.

-Required Supplies: Sewing machine, scissors, white thread, pin cushion, straight pins, bobbins to fit their machine, container for their machine, and small container equivalent to what would hold 12x12 scrapbook paper projects.
+Required Supplies: Sewing machine, scissors, white thread (cotton preferred), pin cushion, straight pins, hand sewing needles (size 10 or close to that size), bobbins to fit their machine, container for their machine if they like (NOT mandatory), and small container equivalent to what would hold 12x12 scrapbook paper projects.

 JH/HS Sewing (Advanced)